 (2d) EDSC 340

-Additional information on applying to the program can be found at the College of Education credential program.
+Additional information on applying to the program and application requirements can be found at the College of Education credential program site.

-The credential program normally requires two semesters of coursework:
+The credential program requires two semesters of coursework:

 Frequently Asked Questions